linguistica-uchicago/lxa5/docs/sources/dev.rst

 For developers
 ==============

-This page provides technical notes for the developers of the Linguistica 5 group.
+This page provides technical notes for the developers of the Linguistica 5 project group.
 For introductory background about the Linguistica 5 codebase, please consult :ref:`codebase`.

-None of the development notes here are new, as they all come from the collective wisdom of the open-source and software development community -- notably, for what is known as "gitflow".
+None of the development notes below are new, as they all come from the collective wisdom of the open-source and software development community -- notably, for what is known as "gitflow".
 They should be taken as best practice recommendations, and nothing is set in stone.